arteaga7/postgreSQL-Python/README.md

 # postgreSQL-Python
-This repository contains a Python script that connects to a PostgreSQL database.
-Some queries are performed to answer specific questions.
+This repository contains files:

+• **sql_report.ipynb**: A Jupyter Notebook that shows how to connect to a PostgreSQL database to perform some SQL queries to answer specific questions.
+"sql_report.ipynb" is inside notebooks folder.

+• **sqlalchemy_py.py**: A Python script to connect to a PostgreSQL database, make a query by using a python variable, retrieves data from a table, and appends new data to it.
+The Python library "sqlalchemy" is used.

+Finally,

+-Folder "reports" contains the first version of the "sql_report.ipynb".

+- Folder "images" contains some images used in "sql_report.ipynb".

 ## 🚀 How to run locally
 1. Clone this repository: